T

 Suspicion of money laundering

 Upon the FinTelegram reports, Payvision intensified its Suspicious Activity Reports (SARs) to the Dutch regulator and included the activities of Lenhoff and Barak.
 So, on the one hand, Payvision was well aware and reported suspicions of money laundering but at the same time continued to do business with Lenhoff and Barak.
-This procedure suggests how deeply Rudolf Booker was involved in the illegal business of Lenhoff and Bakker in the first place.
+This procedure suggests how deeply Rudolf Booker was involved in the illegal business of Lenhoff in the first place.
 He did what he did wilfully and knowingly.
 Any serious compliant-acting payment processor would have terminated the customer relationship on suspicion of systematic money laundering.
 Not so Booker, who planned to spend a skiing vacation with Lenhoff in a luxury hotel in Austria in January 2019.
 Unfortunately, Lenhoff was arrested before the holidays started.

 Just days before Lenhoff’s arrest, he met with Booker in London to discuss the problems there.
 Gal Barak urged Lenhoff by email to find a solution with Booker to the outstanding issues.